 A statute of limitations defines how long you have to file a specific type of legal claim.
 In Virginia, personal injury lawsuits need to be filed within two years of the date the injury was sustained.
 However, if your relative passed away after this date, the deadline for filing the survival action may be different.

 If a personal injury suit was not filed during your relative?s life, then the personal representative may have two years from the date of the decedent?s injuries, or one year after they qualify as the personal representative of the estate.

 Contact a Roanoke Survival Action Lawyer Today

-If you have questions regarding a lawsuit your deceased relative filed or had the right to file prior to their death, call Lugar Law PC right away.
+If you have questions regarding a lawsuit your deceased relative filed or had the right to file prior to their death, call Lugar Injury Law right away.
 Our experienced survival action attorneys will review the circumstances and advise you of whether the personal representative of your loved one?s estate can move forward with the claim.
 Contact us today at (540) 384-0348 to schedule a free consultation of your case.